Complexity in Bolza surface: Preliminaries

 Consider a regular hyperbolic octagon with each interior angle $\frac{\pi}{4}$ and equipped with a side paring as indicated in Figure \ref{fig:triang}.
-After identification of the sides in pair, the resulting surface is the Bolza surface (see Section 5 \cite{Schmutz1993}).
+After identification of the sides in pairs, the resulting surface is the Bolza surface (see Section 5 \cite{Schmutz1993}).
 The rotation of the octagon about the center by an angle $\frac{\pi}{4}$ is side paring equivariant and hence induces an isometry of order eight, denoted by $R$.

 Now, we describe an order $3$ isometry of the Bolza surface.
-For this, we consider the triangulated polygonal representation of the Bolza surface as given in Figure \ref{fig:order3} where each triangle is of the form $(4,4,4)$.
-We note that this representation is obtained from the representation obtained from Figure \ref{fig:triang} by cut and paste and therefore, they are equivalent.
+For this, we consider the triangulated polygonal representation of the Bolza surface as given in Figure \ref{fig:order3}, where each triangle is of the form $(4,4,4)$.
+We note that this representation is obtained from the representation in Figure \ref{fig:triang} by cut and paste and therefore, they are equivalent.
 The rotations of the polygons about the centers by an angle $\frac{2\pi}{3}$ as indicated in Figure \ref{fig:order3} respect the side paring and hence induce an order $3$ isometry $L$ of the Bolza surface.
-It is straightforward to see that the isometries $R$ and $L$ generates the full orientation preserving isometry group of the Bolza surface.
+It is straightforward to see that the isometries $R$ and $L$ generate the full orientation preserving isometry group of the Bolza surface.
+Moreover, this group is a von Dyck group (for details, see Chapter~5 of \cite{coxeter1980generators} and Section~1 of \cite{Stoytchev2020}).